-In this regard, Sernova developed the Cell PouchTM, a scalable, subcutaneous implantable medical device, to solve a number of issues arising from portal vein delivery.
+In this regard, Sernova developed the Cell PouchTM, a scalable, implantable medical device placed in the subcutaneous space to solve a number of issues arising from portal vein delivery.
 For example, the Cell PouchTM provides a natural setting for the islets where they reside in a tissue matrix with microvessels growing adjacent to and into the islets, which are then nourished naturally.
-Without the blood-mediated inflammatory response, the islets are expected to have an improved survival potential.
-Use of the Cell PouchTM would also eliminate the concern of portal vein hypertension and thrombosis and potentially reduce the cost of the procedure as the catheterization laboratory is not required for either implantation or transplantation of the Cell PouchTM.
+Without the blood-mediated inflammatory response (IBMIR), the islets are expected to have an improved survival potential.
+Use of the Cell PouchTM would also eliminate the concern of portal vein hypertension, thrombosis and liver steatosis and potentially reduce the cost of the procedure as the catheterization laboratory is not required for either implantation or transplantation of the Cell PouchTM.
 Importantly, the Company's preclinical studies of the Cell PouchTM have consistently shown excellent safety and efficacy profiles with the use of fewer islets than for portal vein delivery.
-This could increase the number of recipients treated with the current donor pool.
+Once approved for marketing, use of the Cell PouchTM could result in an increase in the number of recipients treated with the current donor pool.
 Furthermore, implantation of the Cell PouchTM in the subcutaneous space allows for imaging of the islets and microvessels to monitor cell viability and for potential local immunoprotection of therapeutic cells rather than systemic antirejection drugs.
-Furthermore, the Cell PouchTM may be an ideal environment in which to place insulin-producing stem cells and xenogeneic cells which could provide an unlimited source of insulin producing cells to treat millions of patients.
+Furthermore, the Cell PouchTM, unlike the portal vein of the liver, may be an ideal environment in which to place insulinproducing stem cells and xenogeneic cells which could provide an unlimited source of insulin producing cells to treat millions of patients.